seoupark1/Stochastic-Control/README.md

 The larger difference appeared in the required control torque.
 The peak commanded control increased from [12.81, 16.25, 4.88] [Nm] in the Normal case to [38.39, 49.65, 12.25] [Nm] in the Extreme case.

-In the real world, since a actuator have torque limit, commanded control from the controller can not be applied 100%.
+In the real world, since an actuator has a torque limit, the commanded control from the controller cannot be always applied 100%.